trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/create-contract.md

 You can customize the contract by using a different base class, using different mixins, or overriding the entrypoints that the base class and mixins provide.
 For example, [the pre-deployed contract](https://github.com/trilitech/tutorial-applications/tree/main/nft-consolidated/contract/pre-deployed-fa2-nft.py) overrides the internal function `is_administrator_`.
-The `mint` entrypoint uses this function to determine if an account can mint a token.
+The contract's `mint` entrypoint uses this function to determine if an account can mint a token.
 The overridden version always returns true, so anyone can mint a token:

 ```smartpy